 Since we traveled during April (Passover vacation), most nature-related attractions were still closed.
-Our plan included Eisriesenwelt Ice Cave, largest ice cave in the world, Grossglockner High Alpine Road and several waterfalls.
+Our plan included Eisriesenwelt Ice Cave, largest ice cave in the world, Grossglockner High Alpine Road, and several waterfalls.
 Unfortunately, most nature-related attractions open only in May.
 Thus we had to replace them with other attractions.
-But the following map includes the nature attractions as well.
+But the following map includes the natural attractions as well.

 Map of the area: